intern4life/medipoke-v1/README.md

 ## Analysis
 ### Scenario
+"MediPoke" is a web application designed to help users to manage their medication schedules effectively.
+The application allows users to receive notifications when it's time to take their medication.
+Administrators set the desired reminder for the particular user and can manage the medication database, ensuring all medications are up to date and consumed on time.

 ### User Stories
 1. As a user, I want to view all my medications so that I can see what I need to take and when.